Gil Cuadros: Themes

-Cuadros' only published book-length work of fiction, City of God, and other of his works are considered the first of their kind to serve as testimonials for Chicanos with AIDS.
-Throughout his works and especially in City of God (1994), Cuadros gives visibility to two identities that are often denied within the Chicano community: homosexuality and having AIDS.
-Cuadros plays on the themes of sex, death, and home.
+Cuadros' City of God (see below), and other early works are considered the first of their kind to serve as testimonials for Chicanos with AIDS.
+Throughout his works Cuadros gives visibility to two identities that are often denied within the Chicano community: homosexuals and people living with AIDS.
+Among other things, Cuadros's stories and poems address the themes of sex, death, Roman Catholicism, family relations, and the meaning of home.

 Commentaries

-José Monteagudo, Rafael Ocasio, Raúl Homero Villa, and Rafael Pérez-Torres have expressed that Gil Cuadros' work has yet to be fully recognized and valued.
-Raúl Homero Villa has expressed that Cuadros literary output has given readers queer insights into the changing space of East Los Angeles as well as its "fractured Chicano geography."
-José Monteagudo has dedicated his time in producing a review of City of God (1994).
-Rafael Ocasio argued that the AIDS testimonial of Cuadros' and Cuban exile writer, Reinaldo Arenas, have both provided their respective communities narratives a "foundation" served to empower.
+Latinx writers and scholars José Monteagudo, Rafael Ocasio, Raúl Homero Villa, and Rafael Pérez-Torres have expressed that Gil Cuadros' work has yet to be fully recognized and valued.
+Homero Villa has expressed that Cuadros literary output has given readers queer insights into the changing space of East Los Angeles as well as its "fractured Chicano geography".
+Monteagudo published an influential early review of City of God (1994).
+Ocasio argued that the AIDS testimonial of Cuadros and those of Cuban exile writer, Reinaldo Arenas, have both provided their respective communities narratives with a "foundation" that serves to empower.
 Rafael Pérez-Torres has asserted that Cuadros' work "is illustrative of the vexed intersection of race and queer sexuality."